Spectral graph clustering via the Expectation-Solution algorithm: The Expectation-Solution Algorithms

 \section{The Expectation-Solution Algorithms}

-First introduced by \cite{ES-algorithm}, the Expectation-Solution (ES) algorithm arises as a generalization of the EM algorithm (\citeauthor{DLR}, \citeyear{DLR}), where instead of updating the parameter estimates according to a collection of complete-data likelihood equations, we update the parameters as solutions to complete-data estimating equations.
+First introduced by \cite{ES-algorithm}, the Expectation-Solution (ES) algorithm arises as a generalization of the EM algorithm \cite{DLR}, where instead of updating the parameter estimates according to a collection of complete-data likelihood equations, we update the parameters as solutions to complete-data estimating equations.
+When the complete-data estimating equations for a given model coincide exactly with the complete-data likelihood equations for the same model, then the ES and EM algorithms are equivalent.
+Thus, any comparisons drawn between EM and ES for a particular setting are actually between two different ES algorithms, a fact which allows us to use comparable convergence criteria.
 We will demonstrate that implementation of ES in a curved-Gaussian mixture setting allows us to make full use of the mixture components' curved structure without sacrificing the relative simplicity of EM.
+We review ES for the general incomplete-data setting in Appendix \ref{app:appendix1}.